News

 • Level: Easy

 Help us fund the program by monthly donations.
-Between laundry detergent, coin-op costs, refreshments and toiletries, each meeting costs roughly $100.
+Between laundry detergent, coin-op costs, refreshments and toiletries, each site costs roughly $150/month.

 • Level: Medium

-Pray for the Pop-Up meetings, 2nd & 4th Tuesdays.
+Pray for the Pop-Up meetings, Tuesdays & Wednesdays, 3:30 to 5:00.
 1st: Safety for all concerned.
 The site has good visibility, but it is in a hardscrabble part of the world – so there is always some level of danger for volunteers and participants.
-2nd: We would eventually draw a consistent group of women that we can begin to build relationships with.
-3rd: Others would step up to create other Pop-Up sites in the county.
+2nd: We would draw a consistent group of women we could build relationships with.
+3rd: Others would step up to staff additional Pop-Up sites.

 • Level: Hard